Using the Walrus client

 FROST is the smaller unit of WAL, similar to MIST for SUI.
 The conversion is also the same as for SUI: 1 WAL = 1 000 000 000 FROST.

-Additional information such as encoding parameters and sizes, BFT system information, and information on the storage nodes and their shard distribution can be viewed with the --dev argument: walrus info --dev.
+Additional information such as encoding parameters and sizes, BFT system information, and information on the storage nodes in the current and (if already selected) the next committee, including their node IDs and stake and shard distribution can be viewed with the --dev argument: walrus info --dev.

 Public access